citrix/terraform-provider-citrix/docs/resources/delivery_group.md

 - `autoscale_settings` (Attributes) The power management settings governing the machine(s) in the delivery group. (see [below for nested schema](#nestedatt--autoscale_settings))
 - `description` (String) Description of the delivery group.
 - `desktops` (Attributes List) A list of Desktop resources to publish on the delivery group.
 Only 1 desktop can be added to a Remote PC Delivery Group. (see [below for nested schema](#nestedatt--desktops))
+- `make_resources_available_in_lhc` (Boolean) In the event of a service disruption or loss of connectivity, select if you want Local Host Cache to keep resources in the delivery group available to launch new sessions.
+Existing sessions are not impacted.
+This setting only impacts Single Session OS Random (pooled) desktops which are power managed.
+LHC is always enabled for Single Session OS static and Multi Session OS desktops.When set to `true`, machines will remain available and allow new connections and changes to the machine caused by a user might be present in subsequent sessions.
+When set to `false`, machines in the delivery group will be unavailable for new connections during a Local Host Cache event.
 - `minimum_functional_level` (String) Specifies the minimum functional level for the VDA machines in the delivery group.
 Defaults to `L7_20`.
 - `policy_set_id` (String) GUID identifier of the policy set.
 - `reboot_schedules` (Attributes List) The reboot schedule for the delivery group. (see [below for nested schema](#nestedatt--reboot_schedules))
 - `restricted_access_users` (Attributes) Restrict access to this Delivery Group by specifying users and groups in the allow and block list.
 If no value is specified, all authenticated users will have access to this Delivery Group.
 To give access to unauthenticated users, use the `allow_anonymous_access` property. (see [below for nested schema](#nestedatt--restricted_access_users))
+- `scopes` (Set of String) The IDs of the scopes for the delivery group to be a part of.
+- `storefront_servers` (Set of String) A list of GUID identifiers of StoreFront Servers to associate with the delivery group.

 ### Read-Only